Myrmagir/myrmagir.github.io/_pages/contact.md

 ### DRcadian

+Hallo everbody, my name is DRcadian and I am the medic of our group.
+I have started playing pen and paper role pay games (p&p RPGs) some years ago and the limitless possibilities have amazed me ever since.
+The combined imagination of your playgroup was the only thing constraining what you could do.
+As a result the idea of creating our very own p&p RPG world really hooked me.

+Me being a physician was probably the reason why I spend most of my time on developing the species which populate the solarsystem of Quinterra.
+It's honestly a blast doing this type of creative work and I hope you all enjoy our world.

+DRcadian - Species and General Design

 ### Jian Long

 Hi!
 I am Jian Long and actually quite new to the world of pen & paper games.